 Proper and preventive maintenance after the initial alignment is the responsibility of the owner/operator.
 If you have not been properly trained in suspension alignment procedures, have the work done by a qualified technician.
-Figure 30 shows a decal that was placed on your trailer when it was built.
-See Figure 26 (pg.21) for the suspension alignment requirements.
+Figure 32 shows a decal that was placed on your trailer when it was built.

-Figure 30- Suspension Alignment Decal
+Figure 32- Suspension Alignment Decal